Congratulations on your acceptance to the School of Management!

 Use the Next Steps & Valuable Resources document to help you prepare for the start of the semester.
 This document will serve as your guide to ensure you've got everything in order.
 The document will reference the "Important Links" below:

 - MBA Curriculum - Program of Study

-- Health Care MBA Curriculum - Program of Study (Students entering in January, see page 2.)
+- Health Care MBA Curriculum - Program of Study (Students entering in January, see page 2 of document.)

 - MBA Excel Competency Requirmenent